Xunnamius/symbiote/docs/src/commands/project/renovate/variables/renovationTasks.md

 #### regenerate-assets.longHelpDescription

-> `readonly` **longHelpDescription**: \`
+> `readonly` **longHelpDescription**: `` `
 This renovation will regenerate one or more files in the project, each represented by an "asset".
 An asset is a collection mapping output paths to generated content.
 When writing out content to an output path, existing files are overwritten, missing files are created, and obsolete files are deleted.

 Provide --assets-preset (required) to specify which assets to regenerate.
-The parameter accepts one of the following presets: $\{string\}.
+The parameter accepts one of the following presets: ${string}.
 The paths of assets included in the preset will be targeted for renovation except those paths matched by --skip-asset-paths.

 Use --skip-asset-paths to further narrow which files are regenerated.
 The parameter accepts regular expressions that are matched against the paths to be written out.
 Any paths matching one of the aforesaid regular expressions will have their contents discarded instead of written out.

 This renovation attempts to import the "alias.config.mjs" file if it exists at the root of the project.
-Use this file to provide additional \`RawAliasMapping\[\]\`s to include when regenerating files defining the project's import aliases.
+Use this file to provide additional `RawAliasMapping[]`s to include when regenerating files defining the project's import aliases.
 See the symbiote wiki documentation for further details.

-When renovating Markdown files with templates divided into replacer regions via the magic comments "$\{string\}" and "\<!-- symbiote-template-region-end --\>", this command will perform so-called "regional replacements" where only the content between the "start" and "end" comments will be modified.
+When renovating Markdown files with templates divided into replacer regions via the magic comments "${string}" and "<!-- symbiote-template-region-end -->", this command will perform so-called "regional replacements" where only the content between the "start" and "end" comments will be modified.
 Regions without matching ids are ignored.

 When regional replacements are performed, matching non-numeric reference definitions will be overwritten respectively, and new definitions will be appended.
 However, when attempting to renovate a Markdown file and either (1) it does not have replacer regions when its corresponding template contains replacer regions or (2) --force is used, the entire file will be overwritten instead.